Depo-Provera Shots Triple Brain Tumor Risks Compared to Birth Control Pill: Study

 Depo-Provera Shots Triple Brain Tumor Risks Compared to Birth Control Pill Study

-New findings add to a growing body of research, which shows that Depo-Provera birth control injection side effects raise a woman’s risk of potentially crippling and life-threatening intracranial meningiomas.
+New findings add to a growing body of research, which shows that side effects of Depo-Provera birth control shots dramatically raise a woman’s risk of developing potentially crippling and life-threatening intracranial meningiomas.

-Since then, more than 400 Depo-Provera brain tumor lawsuits have been filed in federal courts nationwide.
-As more women learn about the cause of their injuries, it is widely expected that thousands of claims may ultimately be filed.
+Since the publication of that study last year, more than 400 Depo-Provera brain tumor lawsuits have been filed in federal courts nationwide.
+However, as more women learn about the cause of their injuries, it is widely expected that thousands of claims may ultimately be filed.

 Depo-Provera-Lawsuit-Settlement